-Organizations in the community of Manhattan (or surrounding areas) designed for volunteer service.
+This project requires service in organizations in the community of Manhattan (or surrounding areas) designed for volunteer service.

-CHR 121 Christian Service Project: MCC Organizations and KSU Organizations

-Service within MCC or KSU organizations that are primarily designed for outreach.
+CHR 121 Christian Service Project: MCC Organizations and KSU Organizations CR/NC This project requires service within MCC or KSU organizations that are primarily designed for our treach.